 According to freesoftwaremagazine.com, the adoption of Open Source Software (OSS) results in savings of over $60 billion per year.
 But wait a minute, what is OSS?

 Open Source Software refers to any software subjected to a license that makes the source code available to everyone.
 A good example of OSS is Drupal in all its forms, including Drupal Mobile.
 You can change the source code or even change its mode of operation.
-However, this does not mean that it does not have any legal issues, some of which are explained below.
+However, this does not mean that it does not have any legal issues.
+Common open source software legal issues are explained below.

 Licenses for OSS come in different forms, and they all offer different terms of usage.
 One of the latest versions of these licenses, the GNU General Public License (GPL version 3), has a clause forbidding the payments of royalties on copies of the OSS.
 The Berkley Software Distribution (BSD), which is an important source of Unix development, has a copyright notice and disclaimer that you must display at all times while using the OSS.
 For most licenses, you are required to disclose your source code while using it, even if you are developing proprietary software.